ucbi/uniform/guides/introduction/Getting Started.md

 ## Add Uniform Manifests

-Designate all `lib` directories that represent an [Ejectable App](how-it-works.html#ejectable-apps) by placing an `uniform.exs` manifest file into each directory.
+Designate all `lib` directories that represent an [Ejectable App](how-it-works.html#ejectable-apps) by placing a `uniform.exs` manifest file into each directory.

 You can do so with `mix uniform.gen.app`, which creates an empty manifest containing code comments to help you start.